tejasdrolia/Chitter_Chatter/README.md

 Client and backend validation during logging and register.

-Real-time send and receive messages using stream and linking with Firebaes Firestore database.
+Real-time send and receive messages using stream and linking with Firebase Firestore database.

 Databse used : NOSQL